 This is equivalent to approximately 2.8 MILLION gallons of chemical, industrial, and toxic wastes lying nearly 3 miles northwest of Springfield’s Well Fields and less than two miles from the Mad River.

 One of the special hydro-geological attributes of our area is called a “buried aquifer” – an underground water source that is plentiful, self-replenishing, and clean.
 Since 1983, citizens and civic leaders have been working for the Tremont City Barrel Fill to be dealt with adequately in order to protect the Springfield Well Field and the buried aquifer which supplies water for most of Clark County’s residents and businesses.

-Our group began in April 2012, when citizens learned about the presence of the site in the northwest corner of Clark County.
-A long-standing local organization, CF Water, who had worked for a safe cleanup plan for the site, had decided to cease operations, leaving no organized citizens’ voice to advocate for a safer plan.
+A long-standing local organization, CF Water, who had worked for a safe cleanup plan for the site since the 1980s, decided to cease operations, leaving no organized citizens’ voice to advocate for a safe clean-up.

 People for Safe Water began in April 2012, when more citizens learned about the site and plans began to finally take shape for the clean-up after nearly 40 years of advocacy.

 The US Environmental Protection Agency’s (US EPA) original plan, #4a, from June 2010, was, at the time, acceptable to all affected parties, and would have adequately addressed the site’s clean-up.
 We believe that US EPA’s adoption of the subsequent plan, #9a, submitted to the EPA by the corporation Waste Management, threatens the future quality of our water supply upon which the people and economy of the entire region depend.
 This plan does not entirely remove the wastes located there.
 After much discussion, and significant analysis of the issues with the newly proposed cleanup plan, the Springfield community finally had no option but to accept a modified Plan #9a.